Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 ### **Conducting Surveys**

 How to Design Surveys for Idea Validation
 Surveys for idea validation involve asking targeted questions to gauge interest, pricing, and features for a specific product.
-For example, a survey for a repair service might ask, “What’s your biggest challenge with device repairs?”
+For example, a survey for a repair service might ask, "What's your biggest challenge with device repairs?"
 Tools like Google Forms or SurveyMonkey make this scalable and cost-effective.
 Surveys provide quantitative data (e.g., 80% need faster repairs) and qualitative insights (e.g., frustration with costs).
 This method confirms demand, refines your idea, and ensures it resonates with your audience, minimizing risks and optimizing market fit.

 ### **Conducting Focus Groups**